Beauty is Spirit’s reflection in the swirling waters of the universe.

 Beauty Is Spirit's Reflection, Spirituality And Beauty, Nature And Spirituality, Perceiving Beauty, Divine Beauty

-Thinking about beauty as “Spirit’s reflection in the swirling waters of the universe” offers such a rich and inspiring way to engage with the world and our inner lives.
+Considering beauty as “Spirit’s reflection in the swirling waters of the universe” presents a rich and inspiring way to engage with the world and our inner lives.

 Beauty Is Spirit's Reflection, Spirituality And Beauty, Nature And Spirituality, Perceiving Beauty, Divine Beauty